bovender/dora/README.md

 configuration.
 The composition consists of the rails app, Postgres, and Redis.
 See `sample.env` for usage instructions.

+### MailHog

+`dora`'s Docker composition includes [MailHog][] to facilitate interacting with e-mails on a development or staging machine.
+The web UI is exposed on the local host's port 8025.
+MailHog is configured to store mails in `maildir` format, which is a Docker volume on `${DORA_HOST_VOL_DIR}/mailhog`.

+You can declare MailHog's [configuration variables][MailHog config] in your `.env` file to adjust MailHog to your needs.

 ## Container time zone

 `passenger-docker` does not configure a time zone for the container.
 Dora does